edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 and the [title track](https://curtsyrehearsed.bandcamp.com/track/dereferenced-2) of Dereferenced using [Tidal Cycles](https://tidalcycles.org/)

-Some others were composed in a more traditional way, with me poking at a MIDI keyboard in an amateurish manner until I captured something that sounded right.
+Some were composed in a more traditional way, with me poking at a MIDI keyboard in an amateurish manner until I captured something that sounded right.